-- (e) information on any remuneration received from a third party and details of calculation basis; - total amount of dividends, interest and other payments received during the period in relation to the clients portfolio; - details of each transaction which have been entered into for the portfolio (g) during the period; - the aggregate of money and details of all financial instruments transferred (h) into and out of the portfolio during the period; - the aggregate of any interest payments, including the dates of their (i) application and dividends or other benefits received by the investment firm licensee from the portfolio for its own account during that period; - a statement of the aggregate charges of the investment firm licensee and its (j) associates; and - a statement of the amount of any remuneration received by the investment (k) firm licensee or its associates or both from a third party. - BC-2.12.10 The minimum information that should be included in periodic statements, where the relationship includes contingent liability investment transactions: - the aggregate of money transferred into and out of the portfolio during the valuation period; - in relation to each open position in the account at the end of the account (b) period, the unrealised profit or loss to the client (before deducting or adding any commission which would be payable on closing out); - in relation to each transaction executed during the account period to close (c) out a client's position, the resulting profit or loss to the client after deducting or adding any commission; - the aggregate of each of the following in, or relating to, the client's portfolio at the close of business on the valuation date: - (i) cash; - (ii)collateral value; - management fees; and (iii) - (iv) commissions; - option account valuations in respect of each open option contained in the (e) account on the valuation date stating: - the share, or future or other financial instrument involved; (i) - the trade price and date for the opening transaction, unless the (ii)valuation statement follows the statement for the period in which the option was opened; - (111) the market price of the contract; and - the exercise price of the contract. (iv)
+- (e) Information on any remuneration received from a third party and details of calculation basis; - Total amount of dividends, interest and other payments received during the period in relation to the clients' portfolio; - Details of each transaction which have been entered into for the portfolio (g) during the period; - The aggregate of money and details of all financial instruments transferred (h) into and out of the portfolio during the period; - The aggregate of any interest payments, including the dates of their (i) application and dividends or other benefits received by the investment firm licensee from the portfolio for its own account during that period; - (j) A statement of the aggregate charges of the investment firm licensee and its associates; and - (k) A statement of the amount of any remuneration received by the investment firm licensee or its associates or both from a third party. - BC-2.12.10 The minimum information that should be included in periodic statements, where the relationship includes contingent liability investment transactions, includes: - The aggregate of money transferred into and out of the portfolio during the valuation period; - In relation to each open position in the account at the end of the account (b) period, the unrealised profit or loss to the client (before deducting or adding any commission which would be payable on closing out); - In relation to each transaction executed during the account period to close (c) out a client's position, the resulting profit or loss to the client after deducting or adding any commission; - The aggregate of each of the following in, or relating to, the client's portfolio at the close of business on the valuation date: - Cash; (i) - (ii)Collateral value; - Management fees; and (iii) - (iv)Commissions; - Option account valuations in respect of each open option contained in the (e) account on the valuation date stating: - The share, or future or other financial instrument involved; (i) - The trade price and date for the opening transaction, unless the (ii)valuation statement follows the statement for the period in which the option was opened;

+- The market price of the contract; and (111) - The exercise price of the contract. (iv)

-7 Bahrain Monetary Agency Volume 4: Rulebook Investment Business
+Central Bank of Bahrain Volume 4: Rulebook Investment Business